csiro-data-school/git-rstudio/_episodes/09-fixing-mistakes.md

 > - Then make a silly change but do not stage it.
 > - Inspect the situation in the Diff window.
 In particular, swap between staged and unstaged changes
 > with the radio buttons ![]({{ site.baseurl }}/fig/09-staged-unstaged.png){:height="30px"}{:style="display: inline; margin:0px"}.
-> - Swap to the Unstaged changes and remove them with the "Unstage chunk" button
+> - Swap to the Unstaged changes and remove them with the "Discard chunk" button
 > - Inspect the new situation to confirm that your silly change has been removed, but the sensible one is retained.
 {: .challenge}